Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 Mission Santa Cruz is one of the oldest missions in California.
 It was founded on September 25, 1791, and was the 12th mission out of the 21 built in the state.
 The mission was first named Mission la Exaltacion de la Santa Cruz, which means The Exaltation of the Holy Cross.
 It was built to teach the local Native American people about farming, religion, and Spanish culture.

-Today, only a small part of the original mission remains, but a replica of the church stands on the original site.
+Today, only a tiny part of the original mission remains, but a replica of the church stands on the original site.
 Inside, you can see old artifacts, handmade tools, and art that tell the story of the people who lived there.
-The peaceful garden outside is a nice place to sit and feel the memories of the people who lived here.
-Visiting Mission Santa Cruz is one of the best things to do in Santa Cruz California, if you want to learn about the city’s history.
+The peaceful garden outside is a nice place to sit and feel the memories of those who lived here.
+Visiting Mission Santa Cruz is one of the best things to do in Santa Cruz, California, if you want to learn about the city’s history.

 Additional Information: